 These handmade gifts do take some time investment, but not nearly as much as those listed above.
 You’ll notice that some of them are correlated.
 That is, maybe you don’t have time to sew anything as demanding as a rag quilt, but you could manage to crank out the baby quilts suggested below.

 - Learning to make healing salves and tinctures is something that will be helpful for you in your own life.
 They also make great gifts!
 Here’s how to make an Elderberry and Ginger Tincture for colds and flu from Nittty Gritty Life.
 Tinctures will need to sit for several months.
-Here are 4 DIY Natural Skin Care Products from My Homestead Life.
+Here is a Calendula Salve for Natural Skin Care from Grow, Forage, Cook, Ferment.

 - Homemade soaps make wonderful gifts and they don’t take long to make.
 However, they do take some time to cure and dry – a couple months produces a nice, hard soap.
 On my list for this holiday season are this Homemade Candy Cane Soap from Learning and Yearning and Rosemary Mint Shampoo Bars from the Nerdy Farm Wife.
 If you know someone with sensitive skin, try this Violet Leaf Soap from Herbal Academy.